 Staying Healthy: Don’t underestimate how much walking and stair climbing is involved at any of the major sites.
 There’s always a camel or a horse carriage standing by to offer you a ride, but generally this is a destination for the physically fit.
 Your shoes should be sturdy enough to withstand walking through sand, rocks and dirt.
 Don’t even think about drinking tap water or brushing your teeth with it.
 Even if you are vigilant about drinking bottled water, you’re likely to need a dose or two of an anti-diarrhea medicine like Imodium as your body adjusts to the food.
 Fortunately, most pharmacies are well stocked and pharmacists speak English.

 Why go NOW?
-With Egypt’s military leader in charge, there is hope of enough stability to bring back the tourism on the scale that is needed to revive the economy.
-The authorities take a hard line with any type of dissent so it’s best to avoid political discussions altogether.
+With the opening of the splendid Grand Egyptian Museum expected in 2021, there is a spectacular new reason to visit Egypt.
+Steer clear of the politics in your conversations with the locals.
+The authorities take a hard line with any type of dissent.
 If you keep an open mind and a willingness to be a polite guest in a fascinating country, you’ll be glad you came.